spring-projects/spring-integration-extensions/README.md

 * [Splunk][] Support
 * [Amazon Web Services (AWS)][] Support

+## Samples

+Under the `samples` directory, you will find samples for the various modules.
+Please refer to the documentation of each sample for further details.

 ## Getting support

 Check out the [Spring Integration forums][] and the [spring-integration][spring-integration tag] tag